 The qualifications are underpinned by a mandatory unit that reflects the core sector values, principles and behaviours that should be shown continually through all practice.
 This content is intended to underpin all other content, and as such, should be assessed holistically on an ongoing basis through both the structured tasks and through evidence generated for the portfolio.
-The basis of this content is the development in practice of the core knowledge based developed through the Level 2 Children's Care, Play, Learning and Development: Core, supporting the embedment and development of this core knowledge into the candidate's practice.
+The basis of this content is the development in practice of the core knowledge based developed through the Level 2 Health and Social Care: Core, supporting the embedment and development of this core knowledge into the candidate's practice.

-Supporting excellent teaching, learning and assessment
+Section 3: Supporting excellent teaching, learning and assessment